 The Notice of Intent (NOI) or construction site notice should be located next to the entrance of a construction site, preferably near the street.
 Written on the construction site notice is the location of the SWP3, a description of the project, and the name and contact number of the person(s) responsible for inspections on the site.
 DO

 Proper implementation of BMPs really does make a difference!
 DO

 This silt fence is properly installed.
 You can see that the fence is well secured.
-The posts are metal T-posts, there is a supporting wire structure and the fence is buried.
+The posts are metal T-posts, there is a supporting wire structure, and the fence is buried.
 Also, this silt fence has been well maintained.
-The build up of silt and soil has been cleared, so that the fence can continue to function properly.
-DO
+The build up of silt and soil has been cleared so that the fence can continue to function properly.

 Entrances to construction sites should be lined with rip-rap free of loose soil.
-Once the soil covers the rip-rap this Best Management Practice no longer works properly and the rip-rap should be moved around until on the surface once again.
+Once the soil covers the rip-rap this BMP no longer works properly so additional rip-rap should be added.
 To keep workers from entering and exiting at different locations, a fence could be placed around the perimeter of the construction site.
 DON'T

 Concrete should never be washed out onto the ground or streets.
-The best alternative would be to contain the left over concrete, let dry, and then dispose of the dried concrete at the landfill.
+The best alternative would be to contain the leftover concrete, let dry, and then dispose of the dried concrete at a landfill.
 DON'T

 Building materials that are not intended to be exposed to the environment, such as this wire mesh and steel rebar, should be covered and off the ground.
 DON'T